Last Updated on April 26, 2022 by Rational thinking

 - Latvians have a complete distrust towards politicians.
 They estimate the shadow economy is around 20% of GDP.
 This is in stark contrast to Norway where most people say they are “happy to pay taxes” (which I somehow suspect is not really true).

 - The trust between people is low, reflecting a society where it’s difficult to cooperate.
 As an example, in apartment buildings, it’s sometimes impossible to get anything done because of disagreements.

 The list may sound negative, but all in all I’m happy to live Latvia.
 But no doubt the Norwegians is a lot more rational than Latvians.
-Norwegians plan longer ahead.
+Norwegians plan longer ahead and thus more wealthy.